-The Auckland University of Technology (AUT) is delighted to offer Business, Economics and Law Doctoral Fees Scholarship for applicants who meet the normal admission criteria to the Doctor of Philosophy programme.
+The Auckland University of Technology (AUT) is delighted to offer Business, Economics and Law Doctoral Fees funding for applicants who meet the normal admission criteria to the Doctor of Philosophy programme.

 AUT is the fastest growing and second largest university in New Zealand.
 We have been a university since 2000, but a place of learning for 120 years and operate in accordance with the Education Act (1989).
 Ranked in the top 2% of the world’s universities, AUT is the fastest growing university in New Zealand, and one of the world’s top young universities.

 User Review( votes)

 - Applications Deadline: December 1, 2018

 - Course Level: The studentships are available to study Doctoral degree programme.